-March 31, 2020 December 31, 2019
+June 30, 2020 December 31, 2019

-Total liabilities \$ 148,910 \$ 151,490
+Total liabilities \$ 153,671 \$ 151,490

-Less: cash and cash equivalents (16,797) (18,712)
+Less: cash and cash equivalents (39,231) (18,712)

-Net debt 132,113 132,778
+Net debt 114,440 132,778

-Last twelve months' net income 30,988 30,345
+Last twelve months' net income 30,087 30,345

-Last twelve months' interest income (898) (1,004)
+Last twelve months' interest income (640) (1,004)

-Last twelve months' interest expense 3,848 3,503
+Last twelve months' interest expense 4,219 3,503

-Last twelve months' income tax expense 12,395 12,004
+Last twelve months' income tax expense 12,340 12,004

-Last twelve months' depreciation and amortization 25,812 25,706
+Last twelve months' depreciation and amortization 26,353 25,706

-Last twelve months' EBITDA 72,145 70,554
+Last twelve months' EBITDA 72,359 70,554

-Net leverage ratio 1.83 1.88
+Net leverage ratio 1.58 1.88

-15. Subsequent event

-COVID-19
+15. COVID-19 Pandemic

-During the first quarter of 2020 the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+On March 11, 2020 the outbreak of a novel coronavirus known as "COVID-19" was declared a global pandemic by the World Health Organization.
 This has resulted in governments worldwide, including the Canadian federal and provincial governments, enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed guarantine periods and social distancing, have caused material disruption to businesses globally and in Canada resulting in an economic slowdown.
-Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions however the success of these interventions is not currently determinable.
+These measures, which include the implementation of travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines, have caused material disruption to businesses globally and in Canada resulting in an economic slowdown.
+Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions, however the success of these interventions is not currently determinable.
+Depending on the duration of the pandemic, or if the pandemic were to worsen, existing emergency measures may be extended, or additional restrictive measures may be implemented, causing further economic impact and uncertainty.
 The current challenging economic climate may lead to adverse changes in cash flows, working capital levels and/or debt balances, which may also have a direct impact on the Company's operating results and financial position in the future.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect our business is not known at this time.

 The Company's pandemic management response team meets regularly to review procedures, service levels, news, and Health Canada updates to address any challenges as they arise.
 At this time, management does not believe there is any immediate risk of significant disruption to the Company's services.
 In the event of a future significant disruption to service, the Company will work closely with clients, suppliers and regulatory authorities to prioritize the supply and delivery of essential medications and supplies.
-The Company continues to closely monitor this situation and will provide appropriate updates as required.